Klonopin Withdrawal Timelines

 Klonopin is the brand name for the anti-anxiety and anticonvulsant medication clonazepam.
 It is a benzodiazepine, meaning it is in the same family of medications as Xanax or Valium.
-Benzodiazepines like Klonopin bind to the GABA receptors in the brain, and this reduces neuron excitement and induces feelings of calm and wellbeing.
-This prescription psychiatric medication is prescribed to treat several conditions, including:
+Benzodiazepines like Klonopin bind to the GABA receptors in the brain, and this reduces neuron excitement and creates feelings of calm and wellbeing.
+This prescription psychiatric medication is used to treat several conditions, including:

 - Seizure disorders